colinsheppard/Dynamic-Scheduler-Extension/README.md

 * If multiple events are scheduled for the exact same time, they are dispatched in the order in which they are added to the schedule.

 * When an agentset is scheduled to perform an event, the individual agents execute the procedure in the same order as *ask*, i.e. the default iteration order used by Netlogo.
-To shuffle the order, the agentset must be shuffled during the add (e.g. "(turtle-set (sort-by [true] turtles))").
+To shuffle the order, use the *add-shuffled* primitive which will execute the actions in randmo order with low overhead.

 * If an agent is scheduled to perform a task in the future but dies before the event is dispatched, the event will be silently skipped.